kittykatattack/sound.js/README.md

 Use the versatile `soundEffect` function to create an almost limitless variety of sound effects using thirteen low-level parameters.
-Here's a model for using it, including a description of what each parameter does
+Here's a model for using it, including a description of what each parameter does.
 ```
 soundEffect(
   frequencyValue,      //The sound's fequency pitch in Hertz